How Supreme Court works

 The judges of the Supreme Court of BC hear cases in court Monday to Friday from 10am to 12:30pm and from 2pm to 4pm.

-The court also employs Supreme Court Masters who deal with hearings or applications in chambers.
+The court also employs Supreme Court Associate Judge who deal with hearings or applications in chambers.
 Chambers are basically courtrooms where pre-trial issues, like requests for documents, take place.

 There are no witnesses in chambers, as all evidence is filed by using a written document called an affidavit.
 This affidavit states the person’s evidence and they swear it is true.
 Chambers matters are much shorter than trials and usually last a few minutes to a few hours.
 Some trials can last weeks or months.